AriFordsham/GHCWiki/template-haskell/annotations.md

 Haskell98 and Haskell prime says that all the instances should be visible that are under the current module in the dependency tree, but this is not the case currently in GHC when using one-shot compilation (`ghc -c`, not `ghc --make`).
 This is a optimization, so we can save reading of all the module dependencies transitively.
 GHC tries to cleverly figure out where to find so called orphan instances.

-[TemplateHaskell](template-haskell) is a corner-case, where this orphan logic is not clever enough and therefore reify doesn't see some of the instances that are under the current module in the dependency tree.
+Template haskell is a corner-case, where this orphan logic is not clever enough and therefore reify doesn't see some of the instances that are under the current module in the dependency tree.
 Therefore HFlags can't gather all the flags in `$initHFlags`.
 I propose to fix this by loading all the imported interfaces transitively when reifying classes or type families.  **If you have any comments or questions regarding this, please comment on [\#8426](https://gitlab.haskell.org//ghc/ghc/issues/8426).**

 An alternative approach would be to mark all the modules that define command line flags as orphan modules.
 Then they are automatically read up with the current one-shot and batch compiler and seen in reification.
 To do this it has to be possible to mark modules as orphans, as proposed by [\#8337](https://gitlab.haskell.org//ghc/ghc/issues/8337) or agree on a new orphan rule: e.g. every module that contains module level annotations are orphan.
 If we agree on the latter, then the patch in [\#8337](https://gitlab.haskell.org//ghc/ghc/issues/8337) has to be sightly modified to work like that.  **Please comment here or on [\#8337](https://gitlab.haskell.org//ghc/ghc/issues/8337) if you prefer either of the two solutions or you object both.**